xiaomingfu2013/DelaySSAToolkit.jl/docs/src/tutorials/tutorials.md

 # [Tutorials](@id seir_model)

 This tutorial aims to explain how to use DelaySSAToolkit to define chemical reaction models, solve the problems and visualize the results.
+The source code of all the examples and figures is available in the github examples folder.
 To demonstrate these functionalities, we will consider a specific case from epidemic modelling as follows
 ```math
 S+I\xrightarrow{\rho}E+I,\\
 I\stackrel{r}{\rightarrow}R.